 - Sprinkle ash outside to keep insects and wildlife away

-- Add ash to your compost pile to provide potassium and nutrients for plants
+- Add ash to your compost pile to provide calcium, potassium, and other nutrients for your plants

 - Use as an ice melt on driveways, steps, and walkways